anilpokhariyal/phptomb/README.md

  <div class="jumbotron">
         <div class="container">
           <h1 class="display-3">Easy PHP-MySQL Connection</h1>
           <p>Working with Core PHP cost you time and efforts to create and execute queries.
 PHPTomb is easy to start solution for this problem.
-No more length code and redundant queries.</p>
+No more length code and redundant queries required with phptomb. with inclusion of a single file you can upgrade your core php project to an ORM solution.
+This project is an opensource project, hence developers can update it and improve it as per their need.
+Improvement in the existing functionality is appriciated too.</p>
           <p><a class="btn btn-warning btn-lg" href="#" role="button">Download</a></p>
         </div>
       </div>